 First question.
 Can’t I just take it to a dumpster?

-NO. This doesn’t mean “no, you shouldn’t”.
-It means you are prohibited.
+This is prohibited by environmental laws.
 Office equipment contains many hazardous chemicals (including mercury, arsenic, lead, cadmium, and selenium) that are incredibly dangerous to the environment if improperly disposed of.
-For legal and environmental reasons, let’s look at other options!
+But don’t worry, there are other options!